YottaDB/YDBDoc/GTMAdminOps/dbmgmt.rst

 HASH
 +++++++++++++++

-Uses a 128 bit hash based on the MurmurHash3 algorithm to provide provides the hash of source files from the command line.
+Uses a 128 bit hash based on the MurmurHash3 algorithm to provide the hash of source files from the command line.

 The format of the MUPIP HASH command is: